OpenSourceKyle/OpenSourceKyle.github.io/content/coaching/index.md

 ---
-title: Coaching
+title: "Tailored Coaching: Results w/o the BS"
-type: "coaching"
+type: pages
+image: /images/coaching.jpg
+image_caption: Unlock Your Potential
+date: 2025-02-12
+tags:
+  - coaching
 ---
 I used to believe that sheer effort and willpower were enough to achieve anything.
 While discipline and motivation can indeed take us far, the reality is that success is rarely a solo journey.

-**Think about it**: *How many of your accomplishments can you truly claim as entirely your own?*
+**Think about it**: _How many of your accomplishments can you truly claim as entirely your own?_

-I'll be the first to admit, after much introspection, that my successes are not solely mine.
-Friends, family, mentors, and others have all played pivotal roles in getting me where I am today.
+After much reflection, I’ve come to appreciate that my successes are not mine alone.
+Friends, family, mentors, and a network of supportive individuals have played pivotal roles in my journey.

-Now, **I'm looking for others with exciting stories and big dreams who are eager to achieve more**.
-At this stage of my life, I feel **it's my purpose to help others grow and reach their potential**.
+Now, **I want to pay it forward by helping others with ambitious goals and big dreams reach new heights**.
+At this stage of my life, I feel **it's my purpose to guide, mentor, and empower others to grow into their full potential**.

 ## My Expertise

-Over the years, I've honed my skills in several areas:

-- **Relationship Coaching**: From exploring BDSM, to enhancing your Tinder profile, to navigating online dating, I can guide you in building more meaningful romantic connections.
-I've also helped individuals on their journey to sexual self-discovery, including losing their virginity.
-- **Language Mastery**: As a native English speaker and near-fluent Spanish speaker, I can help you improve your language abilities, whether you're starting out or looking to refine your skills.
-- **Fitness Coaching**: I design tailored diet plans and lifting routines to help you achieve your fitness goals, whether you're just starting out or looking to take your training to the next level.
-- **Other Goals**: I am open to helping with anything else not listed here.
-I also have experience in coaching sales, dance, photography, and style.
+I offer coaching in three key areas:

+- **Relationships & Dating**: Whether you're navigating online dating, exploring BDSM dynamics, or seeking to build deeper emotional connections, I provide guidance to help you create meaningful and fulfilling relationships.
+- **Career & Business Development**: From mastering workplace interpersonal relationships to building your own business, I help individuals create structured plans for professional growth, sales proficiency (e.g., watch sales), and entrepreneurial success.
+- **General Wellness & Personal Growth**: With a focus on fitness, skincare, sleep optimization, and effective goal-setting routines, I provide strategies to improve both physical and mental well-being.

-## My Goal
+## My Approach

-My goal is to inspire and mentor others, using my ideas to help improve communication, relationships, sales, and fitness.
-You can read more about [my personal Coaching Philosophy]({{< relref "pages/coaching/how-to-be-a-coach.md" >}}) to understand better my approach.
+My approach to coaching is rooted in **practical experience, real-world application, and a commitment to personal growth**.

-**I aim to open-source as much of my knowledge and experience as possible**, so that financial limitations don't stop anyone seeking to improve their life.
-I only charge for my time, ensuring that my information is accessible to all.
+I believe that knowledge should be accessible to everyone.
+That’s why **I aim to open-source as much of my experience as possible**, ensuring financial limitations never prevent someone from improving their life.
+I only charge for my time, so that my insights remain freely available.

+For a deeper look into my coaching philosophy, you can read more [here]({{< relref "pages/coaching/being-a-coach.md" >}}).

+## Ready to Take the Next Step?

+If you’re looking for personalized guidance to help you achieve your goals, let’s connect.
+Whether you need direction in relationships, career development, or overall wellness, I’m here to help you grow and succeed.

+🚀 **Click the floating button to book a session with me today and start transforming your life.**

-Checkout my [🌱Linktree](https://linktr.ee/opensourcekyle) to find various other platforms where I share my ideas and experiences.
+Check out my [🌱Linktree](https://linktr.ee/opensourcekyle) to explore the various platforms where I share my ideas and experiences or reach out directly to get started!

 ---
 # Testimonials

+## Andreas - From Doubt to Confidence

+{{< youtube DtXXJhZ9dHU >}}
 ## Brandon - Improved dating life after harsh breakup

+{{< lightbox src="/images/testimonials/testimonial_dating.png" caption="Testimonial from Brandon about dating coaching" >}}

 {{< youtube qgHICjP-XhY >}}
+## S - Increased dating experience

-{{< lightbox src="/images/testimonials/testimonial_dating.png" caption="Testimonial from Brandon about dating coaching" >}}
+{{< lightbox src="/images/testimonials/testimonial_dating_2.png" caption="Testimonial from S about dating experience" >}}

----

 ## Víctor - Improving English conversational abilities

-{{< lightbox src="/images/testimonials/testimonial_english.png" alt="Testimonial from Víctor in Spanish" >}}
+{{< lightbox src="/images/testimonials/testimonial_english.png" caption="Testimonial from Víctor in Spanish" >}}
 ### Translated version (in English)

-{{< lightbox src="/images/testimonials/testimonial_english_translated.png" alt="English translation of Víctor's testimonial" >}}
+{{< lightbox src="/images/testimonials/testimonial_english_translated.png" caption="English translation of Víctor's testimonial" >}}

----

-## S - Increased dating experience

-{{< lightbox src="/images/testimonials/testimonial_dating_2.png" alt="Testimonial from S about dating experience" >}}

----

 # Schedule a session

 {{< scroll-to-calendly >}}